exlexer/exlexer/README.md

 ⚡ I'm a fan of television 📺, mountain biking 🚵‍♂️, my beatiful wife 👩 and daughter 👧, and clean engineering.

-🌱 Find what I'm currently reading [here](https://github.com/exlexer/2021-reading-list).
+🌱 Check out what I'm currently reading [here](https://github.com/exlexer/2021-reading-list).

 📫 I can be reached on [Twitter](https://twitter.com/ExlexerIAm).